Is your house a beloved castle? Or a monkey on your back?

 5. Saving too little for a down payment

-According to Zillow, you generally need to have a down payment of between 5 and 20 percent to qualify for a conventional loan.
+You generally need to have a down payment of between 5 and 20 percent to qualify for a conventional loan.
 And if you put down less than 20 percent, be prepared to pay for mortgage insurance.
-Premiums for private mortgage insurance (or PMI) “can range from $30-70 per month for every $100,000 borrowed, Zillow says.
-“So, if you bought a home with a value of $300,000, you might pay about $150 per month for private mortgage insurance.”

 6. Not understanding your mortgage terms